SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

 ## SBBModalView

-SBBModalView is used to display a View above another View, typically using .sheet.
+SBBModalView is used to display a View above another View, typically using .sheet() or modal() ViewModifier.
+There are three different styles available: .full (to be used inside .sheet() ViewModifier), .popup and .sheet (to be used inside .modal() ViewModifier).
 If you want a back button in your ModalView header, set the showBackButton parameter to true and pass an action for the actionOnBackButtonTouched parameter.

 ```
     @State var showingModalView = false